MobileChromeApps/mobile-chrome-apps/docs/CreateProject.md

 ## Step 2: Create a project

-To create a default mobile Chrome App project in a directory named `YourApp` run:
+To create a default Chrome App for Mobile project in a directory named `YourApp`, run:

     cca create YourApp

 Know what you're doing?
-You can also provide the App Id and the App Name from the command line:
+You can also provide the App ID and the App Name from the command line:

     cca create YourApp com.your.company.YourApp "Your App"